 Safeguarding includes child protection, health care plans, health and safety, site security, safety on school trips, anti-bullying work and so much more.

-The school’s Child Protection Team consists of: Mrs Keenan (Designated Senior Lead) Mr Pontifex (Deputy Designated Safeguarding Lead) and Mrs Chadwick (Safeguarding Officer)
+The school’s Child Protection Team consists of: Mr Scott (Designated Senior Lead) Mr Pontifex (Deputy Designated Safeguarding Lead) and Mrs Chadwick (Safeguarding Officer)

 The school adheres to the following DFE Safeguarding documents: